SyncFree/AdaptiveReplicationTool/readme.txt

-SyncFree too to demostrate the adaptive replication algorithm.
+SyncFree too to demonstrate the adaptive replication algorithm original presented in WP1 on 24th Sept 2014.